SSnigdha2003/Calculator/README.md

 # Calculator
-A Basic Calculator made in java...
+A Basic Calculator made in java.It helps to calculate basic arithmetic operations.